How to create arrows in HTML and CSS: a complete guide with examples

 left:-10px;

-Finally, to make that characteristic peak in the tail of the arrow and thus convert a triangle into an arrow, with the internal container to the triangle class, we create another smaller container and position it in the center of the figure:
+Finally, to create that characteristic peak at the tail of the arrow —thus turning a simple triangle into a recognizable arrow—, the inner container is positioned at the center of the shape with:

-A triangle works, but often looks too flat.
-When I tried combining two triangles, the result was much closer to a real arrow.
+A triangle works, but many times it looks too flat.
+When I tried combining two overlapping triangles, the result was much closer to a real arrow and visually more polished.
+The "double triangle" technique is especially useful when the arrow must be recognizable even at small sizes.

 .triangulo {